nditcommunity/nditcommunity.github.io/README.md

 #### 3. Take a ticket

 - Select a ticket from the "To Do" column on [our issue board](https://github.com/orgs/nditcommunity/projects/1/views/6?filterQuery=is%3Aissue) that has _both_ "good first issue" and "help needed" labels.
-- Assign the ticket to yourself.
+- Assign the ticket to yourself & remove the "helper wanted" label.
 - Drag the ticket to the "In Progress" column.

 #### 4. Work on ticket